 Nantwich experiences high demand for parking all year round.
-Nine car parks in Nantwich provide a total of 731 parking spaces, located within the town centre.
+Five paying and four free car parks in Nantwich provide a total of 731 parking spaces, located within the town centre.
 On-street parking on Welsh Row can cause operational problems during peak times, particularly with regard to bus manoeuvring, and as such measures to better manage parking demand on Welsh Row.
 In the longer-term, consideration will also be given to measures to de-traffic this route and encourage traffic to utilise the B5341 Waterlode, in line with the historical nature of Welsh Row.